Diet & Weight Loss

 Set realistic goals

 One or two pounds a week maximum is doable.
-Top weight-loss programs advocate stopping after the first 10 pounds and maintaining that loss for about six months before trying to lose any more.
-(Here’s what it really takes to lose one pound.)
+Top weight-loss programs advocate stopping after the first ten pounds and maintaining that loss for about six months before trying to lose any more.
+Reminder: this is the season to gain weight—here’s how much we pack on.

 Build in splurges

-If you allow yourself to eat whatever you want for 2 meals out of every 21, you won’t inflict enough damage to subvert your weight loss.
+If you allow yourself to eat whatever you want for two meals out of every 21, you won’t inflict enough damage to subvert your weight loss.
 And you’ll feel less deprived.

 Count to 10

-Studies suggest that the average craving lasts only about 10 minutes.
-(Here’s what your cravings say about your health.)
-So before caving in to your urge, set your mental timer for a 10-minute time-out.
+Studies suggest that the average craving lasts only about ten minutes.
+So before caving into your urge, set your mental timer for a ten-minute time-out.
 Use the time to tackle an item on your to-do list; choose one that will give you a sense of accomplishment—and get you out of the kitchen.

 Eat more often

 People who have kept their weight off for more than a few years tend to eat an average of five times a day.
-(This is exactly how many calories you should be eating every day.)
 Light, frequent meals curb your appetite, boost your energy, improve your mood and even speed your metabolism, since the process of digestion itself burns calories.
+Don’t miss these 30 little diet changes that can help you lose weight.

 Make weekly resolutions